 NA-KD Fashion is a famous e-commerce website for women’s clothing.
 They have created a customized microsite where they’ve even added a customized background.
 On their site, they promote their app, new arrivals page, NA-KD ambassador page, and they have links to their Facebook, Instagram, Twitter, and LinkedIn profiles.
 Here’s what it looks like:

-Promoting different landing pages for different offers on your website
+5. WeWork – Promoting different landing pages for different offers on your website

 See: @wework

-WeWork uses their link in bio page builder to promote different spaces they offer in various cities.
+WeWork uses its link in bio page builder to promote different spaces they offer in various cities.
 For example, one of the images leads to their landing page for their office space in Singapore, while another leads to the Toronto office space page.
 There’s also a link to their WeWork all-access offer, while another promotes their on-demand offer.
 However, their links don’t only lead to their website.
 They promote external channels as well, like YouTube or their app in the AppStore.

 Here’s how their link in bio microsite looks site:

-Promoting different products from your product catalog
+6. Nike Sportswear – Promoting different products from their product catalog

 See: @nikesportswear